shunnell/work/modules/common/terragrunter/README.md

 # Terragrunter IAM Role

-This module provisions the role used by Platform administrators to do IaC management across Cloud City.
+This module provisions the `terragrunter` IAM role and associated policies used by Platform administrators to do IaC management across Cloud City.

 Each AWS account in Cloud City will have an instance of the `terragrunter` role with an accompanying policy that allows broad IaC changes.
 As a result, Terragrunt is a sensitive, controlled resource that should be used (and given access to)